Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

-At a high level, the key challenge in our analysis is handling time-varying transition kernels together with a contraction factor that grows and approaches one.
+At a high level, the key challenge in our analysis is handling time-varying transition kernels together with a growing contraction factor that approaches one.
 To address the resulting time-inhomogeneous Markovian noise, we use solutions of the Poisson equation and develop a novel analysis of how these solutions vary as the transition kernel evolves with the iterates and the control process.
-This is combined with a noise-averaging argument that yields sharp bounds on the decay of the noise despite these variations.
-Crucially, the noise-averaging argument allows us to decouple the stochastic fluctuations from the weakening contraction, leading to sharp concentration bounds even as the contraction factor approaches one.
+This is combined with a noise-averaging argument that yields sharp bounds on the decay of the noise despite these variations and allows us to decouple the stochastic fluctuations from the weakening contraction.